History of economic thought: The World Wars, Russian and German Revolutions, and Great Depression (early to mid 20th century)

+The war economy of Austria-Hungary during WWI would serve as the foundation of the essay by Ludwig von Mises titled Economic Calculation in the Socialist Commonwealth (Die Wirtschaftsrechnung im sozialistischen Gemeinwesen) delivered as a lecture to the Society for National Economy (Nationalökonomische Gesellschaft) in 1919, and published in 1920.
+In this essay Mises critiques planned economies as a rejection of the price mechanism, and describes how rational and efficient allocation of resources is only possible through market forces reflecting the subjective values of resources in each given time and place.
+The economic calculation problem reframed socialism, like the planned economy of a wartime empire, as a technical problem rather than a moral or political one.
+While its reception at the time may have been lukewarm, it would go on to serve as the backbone of many of the works of F. A. Hayek, and debate surrounding it would be pivotal in the Austrian revival that surrounded Hayek's 1974 Nobel Prize.

 After World War I, Europe and the Soviet Union lay in ruins, and the British Empire was nearing its end, leaving the United States as the preeminent global economic power.

 Before World War II, American economists had played a minor role.
 During this time institutional economists had been largely critical of the "American Way" of life, especially the conspicuous consumption of the Roaring Twenties before the Wall Street crash of 1929.
 The most important development in economic thought during the Great Depression was the Keynesian revolution, including the publication in 1936 of The General Theory of Employment, Interest, and Money by John Maynard Keynes.
 (See the discussion of Keynesianism below.)
 Subsequently, a more orthodox body of thought took root, reacting against the lucid debating style of Keynes, and remathematizing the profession.
 The orthodox center was also challenged by a more radical group of scholars based at the University of Chicago, who advocated "liberty" and "freedom", looking back to 19th century-style non-interventionist governments.